peparhugo/spark-standalone-cluster-on-docker/README.md

 sh take-home-assignment/bin/deploy.sh
 ```
 This deployment script will launch a spark cluster with 2 worker nodes.
 Ideally, the deployment script would take
-a scale argument and would be able to deploy more than one configuration but I felt this wsas outside the scope of the
+a scale argument and would be able to deploy more than one configuration but I felt this was outside the scope of the
 assigment.

 To un-deploy the docker containers, run from the project root directory: